acyanbird/CMEEBootCampCW/week2/README.md

 This file store number from 0 to 99 to variable list_to_save.
 Open (or create) testout.txt in write mode.
 Print every number in a new line.

 #### Basic_io3.py
 This code uses Python's pickle module to save a dictionary object into a binary file.
-Using `rb` and `wb`
+Using `rb` and `wb` to read and write file in binary format.
+So it store a dictionary into text file and read it out to a variable.
+Then print the variable.